Is Garlic Healthy? The Health Benefits Of Garlic Explained

 Allicin In Garlic Explained

 As you can see from the above paragraph, allicin is one of the main compounds in garlic that is accountable for its health properties.
-It has been found to have antibacterial, anti-fungal, anti-viral and anti-oxidative properties.
+Allicin has antibacterial, anti-fungal, anti-viral and anti-oxidative properties.

 Described as “unstable” due to the fact that it reacts to the enzymes in contact with it and then changes, allicin is responsible for many of garlic’s benefits.

-Allicin, while garlic is growing, is relatively short-lived.
+Allicin is relatively short-lived while garlic is growing.
 This is because of any threat to the plant, such as insects and other pests, cause the plant to activate its alliin chemicals and alliinase enzymes to produce allicin, which fights off the threat.

 The allicin produced dies fairly quickly; however, the garlic still has inside it alliin and alliinase future use against dangers to the plant, which when activated (by crushing the garlic), form allicin.
 So it’s kind of like, “use some now, and save some for later”.